 Too often patent searchers rely too heavily on keyword searching.
 Keyword searching is amazingly powerful, but it should be used in conjunction with classification and date searching for optimal results.

-Searching Keywords Using Fielded Search
+Searching Keywords Using Query Builder Search

-- TTL:endoscope AND ACLM:("optical system" OR camera)
+- TTL:endoscope OR ACLM:("optical system" OR camera)

 In the example above, I used the rather unusual patentese string "optical system" to mean camera.
 The agents/attorneys who draft patents defined this string to mean camera in a very broad sense.
 I didn't know it was an important search term until I first surveyed some patent claims.
 Once I discovered this concept, I knew to use it in my search as well as the initial term "camera."
 I find that the Concept chart in the charting package helps me to find terms, too, that I might have otherwise not known other attorneys use.

 Patent Title Field